 She started her career working for a national NGO in Peru.
 Since then she has worked for the UK Government, the EU Commission, several international NGOs and a data organisation.

 Having started in nutrition and childcare programming, she moved to justice and legal barriers to development before joining the humanitarian sector and joining responses including Peru (Earthquake), Ethiopia (Famine), Liberia (Ebola).

-Recieve quarterly updates from SafeHands for Mothers about our films, projects, and progress.
+Receive quarterly updates from SafeHands for Mothers about our films, and progress.